As seen on

 Three Types of Small Business Liability Insurance

-When choosing the best liability insurance for your small business, it's critical to understand the three main types of cover.
+When choosing the best small business insurance, it's critical to understand the three main types of liability cover.
 Here is what they basically cover:

 Roughly speaking, if you or your small business has any in-person exposure to clients, vendors or other members of the public you'll need public liability insurance; if you hire anyone you'll need employers' liability (it's required by law!); and if you are paid for your professional advice or service (e.g., architect, designer, etc.) you'll need professional indemnity insurance.
 Here's in-depth information of each type, including examples to give you an idea of how they each work.